Oblique shock: Wave theory

 Supersonic flow encounters a wedge and is uniformly deflected forming an oblique shock.

 This chart shows the oblique shock angle, β, as a function of the corner angle, θ, for a few constant M_{1} lines.
 The red line separates the strong and weak solutions.
 The blue line represents the point when the downstream Mach number becomes sonic.
-The chart assumes $\gamma$=1.4, which is valid for an ideal diatomic gas.
+The chart assumes γ = 1.4, which is valid for an ideal diatomic gas.

 For a given Mach number, M_{1}, and corner angle, θ, the oblique shock angle, β, and the downstream Mach number, M_{2}, can be calculated.
 Unlike after a normal shock where M_{2} must always be less than 1, in oblique shock M_{2} can be supersonic (weak shock wave) or subsonic (strong shock wave).
 Weak solutions are often observed in flow geometries open to atmosphere (such as on the outside of a flight vehicle).
 Strong solutions may be observed in confined geometries (such as inside a nozzle intake).
 Strong solutions are required when the flow needs to match the downstream high pressure condition.
 Discontinuous changes also occur in the pressure, density and temperature, which all rise downstream of the oblique shock wave.